mlogan914/mlogan914.github.io/_pages/about.md

 ### ∴ Why It Matters

-I don’t expect an overnight industry shift,  but I do believe someone needs to **show what’s possible**.
+I don’t expect the industry to change overnight, but I do believe someone needs to **show what’s possible**.

 Because if we keep designing for the past, we’ll never be ready for what’s next — whether that’s real-time submissions, intelligent automation, or simply teams who deserve better tooling.

 This work is my contribution to that future:

-A proof-of-concept for what regulated data infrastructure *could* be — if we let it grow.
+A proof-of-concept for what regulated data infrastructure *could* be — if we’re willing to build it.

 ---